vistadataproject/documents/Background/vista/vista_monograph/README.md

 October 2013

-Veterans Health Administration, Office of Information and Analytics and Office of Information Technology, Office of Product Development
+Veterans Health Administration, Office of Information and Analytics and <br>
+Office of Information Technology, Office of Product Development